 Before attempting to wash the blower, stop the engine, remove the ignition key, and disconnect the spark plug wires.
+Wear goggles or face shield.
 Remove the GHS blower drive belt tension by depressing the idler pulley on the tightener arm.
 Roll the belt off the blower pulley.
 The belt should be clear of the blower pulley, allowing free movement of the blower wheel.